Romfos/AutoTests.Framework/README.md

 - Component framework for UI testing

 # Framework requirements
-- .NET 6, .NET 4.6.2 or .NET Standart 2.0 for other runtimes
+- .NET 6 (recomended), .NET Framework 4.6.2 or .NET Standart 2.0 for other runtimes
 - Visual Studio 2019, 2022
 - Specflow plugin for Visual Studio